 - What skills do the leaders of public services require in the 21st century, and how can leaders best empower their staff to deliver better services?

-March 2014 Special Note: the structure of the programme may be altered ahead of the forthcoming September 2014 start date.
-The current available modules will remain the same throughout the 3 year programme but the order of study may be altered with, potentially, 1 further elective module.
-This is currently pending University approval.
+June 2014 Special Note: the structure of the programme has been altered ahead of the forthcoming September 2014 start date.
+The available modules remain the same throughout the 3 year programme but the order of study has been altered.

 The programme is structured into three stages, each stage typically takes twelve months: